Everything You Need to Know Before You Buy Turkish Towels

 If you bought all 4 towels separately it would be $120.
 But when you buy a 4-Piece Set they're just $100 - which saves you a bundle.

 And since you dedicated the time to read this post to learn about Turkish towels, go ahead and take 20% off your first order of towels with code TOWELLOVE

 1. Choose your favorite style and color (feel free to mix & match)

-3. Wash before using and use daily
+3. Wash your towels before using and use daily

 Shop The Perfect Classic 4-Piece Turkish Towel Set Priced for value!